 We also plan to offer the ability to file your Form I-539 online if you:

-- Are using a legal or accredited representative; or
+- Are applying with an attorney or accredited representative; or

 To file online, you will: